MonetDBSolutions/monetdb-stethoscope/README.rst

 Introduction
 ============

-``pystethoscope`` is a command line tool to filter and format the events coming from the MonetDB profiler.
-The profiler is part of the MonetDB server and works by emitting two JSON objects: one at the start and one at the end of every MAL instruction executed. ``pystethoscope`` connects to a MonetDB server process, reads the objects emitted by the profiler and performs various transformations specified by the user.
+``stethoscope`` is a command line tool to filter and format the events coming from the MonetDB profiler.
+The profiler is part of the MonetDB server and works by emitting two JSON objects: one at the start and one at the end of every MAL instruction executed. ``stethoscope`` connects to a MonetDB server process, reads the objects emitted by the profiler and performs various transformations specified by the user.